WKR92/haunted-matter/src/content/obsidian/home.md

 Each adventure is a **pressure cooker**: morally loaded, narratively dense, and built to challenge players beyond hit points and damage numbers.
 You won’t win by optimizing.
 You win by committing.

+My system blends elements of OSR, PbtA, and traditional design.
+From OSR it takes **lethality, minimalism, and "rulings over rules"**.
+From PbtA, the emphasis on **fiction-first resolution and meaningful partial successes**.
+From trad games, it borrows **clear stats, tactical choices, mechanical consequences**.
+But it answers to none of them.
+It plays like itself.

+Some say narrative play means improvising everything.
+I disagree.
+I write structured adventures, but endings are only assumed and open.
+The players decide what the story becomes — I just build the pressure.

 ---

 ### **Join the Journey!**